barrymay/phase-ten-scorer-nextjs/README.md

 # phase-ten-scorer-nextjs

+**IMPORTANT!!** If you have just cloned this repo for playing around with from github, _please immediately checkout the **free-images** branch and build that_.
+The master/default folder is set up for publishing to now.sh and requires AUTH0 keys and FontAwesomePro.

+- If now.sh changes their process to allow a non-default auto-push, I'll change this so the default is buildable.
+Other suggestion are welcome! :)

+## Overview and Tech Stack

 Phase 10 Scorer is a simple scoring app for the [Phase 10 Card Game](https://en.wikipedia.org/wiki/phase_10), demonstrating several recent libraries revolving around modern JS libraries.

 - Note that this game scorer allows the winner to win their phases in any order - unlike the original rules where you must win the game in direct order.